-Property held for development consists of land, buildings and improvements to be utilized as homes for future Habitat homeowners.
+Property held for development consists of land, buildings and improvements to be utilized as homes for future HFHECT homeowners.
 Costs incurred to improve land are capitalized when incurred.
 The total allocated cost of each lot is charged to construction in progress upon commencement of construction activities.
-Habitat reviews property held for development for impairment during each reporting period on a property-by-property basis.
+HFHECT reviews property held for development for impairment during each reporting period on a property-by-property basis.
 Accounting principles generally accepted in the United States of America require that if the undiscounted cash flows expected to be generated by an asset are less than its carrying amount, an impairment charge should be recorded to write down the carrying amount of such asset to its fair market value.
-There was no impairment loss related to Property Held for Development for the year ended June 30, 2022.
+There were no impairment losses recorded related to Property Held for Development for the years ended June 30, 2023 and 2022.